 Engaging in any activities undertaken for commercial purposes or financial gain, without prior agreement of the Parish Council.

 Children under 16 are to be accompanied by an adult at all times while in the River Garden.

 Although usually appearing benign, the River Stour can be fast flowing and unpredictable in bad weather with the added risk of a weir and sluice a few hundred metres downriver from the River Garden.
 Care should always be taken when moving around the garden, particularly near to the river bank and especially in wet conditions.

 The road that runs alongside the River Garden is much used and at this point bends to an extent that makes it difficult to see approaching vehicles when emerging from the garden onto the road.
-Please be especially observant when doing so.
+Please be especially observant when leaving the garden.

 Parking vehicles alongside the Garden greatly reduces visibility and can exacerbate an already risky situation.